 Banking opening hours vary by location but are generally open Monday – Friday from 8.30am until 1.30pm, reopening for around an hour and a half in the afternoon (for example from 3pm until 4.30pm).
 In larger cities some branches also open on Saturday mornings from 9am until midday.
 This can be tricky for people working typical 9 to 5 hours themselves and is something many expats find frustrating with Italian bank accounts.
 Most banks also close early on the day before or after a bank holiday.
 Although Italian banks are less efficient than many of their European counterparts, with varying levels of customer service, there is more automated and online banking than there used to be, with a growing mobile banking offering.

-We recommend that if you need to transfer money between currencies that you use a dedicated foreign exchange service.
+We recommend that if you need to transfer money between currencies when opening a bank account in Italy that you use a dedicated foreign exchange service.
 Most banks apply higher fees and unfavourable exchange rates, which is why MumAbroad has partnered with Clear Currency, the money transfer people, to provide a more efficient, cheaper and better way to exchange currencies.
 They offer competitive rates, a dedicated currency exchange platform, phone support and same day transfers across more than 35 currencies.
 It’s free to join, and they are FCA regulated.